Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

 (Schönbrunn at Christmas)

 The rather obvious attraction nearby is the Baroque Schönbrunn palace and park complex.
-You can visit the staterooms on a tour.
-Definitely do that (and take the longer tour, which offers much more for very little extra cost).
+Visit the staterooms on a tour.
+If you choose a self-guided option, then take the longest tour: it offers much more for little extra cost.

 Other paid attractions within the Schönbrunn complex include the Orangery (good for evening concerts), the Privy Garden, the Maze, the Imperial Carriage Museum (with bonus Empress Elisabeth exhibition) and the Children’s Museum.